Categories: Tech & Society

 At the end of April 2011, Windows 7 passed the 25 percent mark.
 Now it’s on its way to passing the 50 percent mark, although by then Windows 8 will already be available (it ships October 26).

 Some are predicting that Windows 7 will become the new Windows XP.
 The implication is that the majority of Windows users will stick to the second latest version, as they did before: Windows 7 will be to Windows 8 as Windows XP was to Windows Vista.
-To fight this trend, Microsoft is offering Windows 8 at mere $39.99.
+To fight this trend, Microsoft is offering Windows 8 at a mere $39.99.

 Microsoft is also doing everything it can to get its users off Windows XP.
 On April 14, 2009, Microsoft retired Mainstream Support for XP, and with it, support for IE6.
 The company is not planning to retire Extended Support for the operating system until April 8, 2014.